Is Employee Onboarding the Same as Training a New Hire?

 - Job sharing

-Other benefits of there onboarding addressed things like establishing a clear 30-60-90 day outline for goals, re-training on procedures and setting up regular meetings with leaders and relevant team members to help your returning employee get back up to speed.
+Other benefits of their onboarding addressed things like establishing a clear 30-60-90 day outline for goals, re-training on procedures and setting up regular meetings with leaders and relevant team members to help your returning employee get back up to speed.

 If your company doesn’t currently have an employee onboarding system for new parents, it may be time to start.